Skip to content

 Radiation Therapy:

-This treatment entails using high energy X rays to kill this cancer.
+This treatment entails using high-energy X-rays to kill this cancer.
 The kind of radiation is called external beam radiotherapy.
 Nevertheless, in times radiation can be given via implants this kind of therapy is known as internal radiotherapy or brachytherapy.

 This therapy has adverse effects which include fatigue, stomach problems, skin reaction, rectal irritation, and discomfort when passing feces.
 Occasionally, scar tissue can form and this could cause problems with bowel movements.

-Majority of the adverse effects disappear when the therapy is over.
+The majority of the adverse effects disappear when the therapy is over.

 Chemotherapy: